Fresh Egg Pasta

 Step 2: Knead the dough until it is shiny and firm to the touch, for at least 10 minutes.

 Step 3: Alternatively, you can start the dough in a food processor, just pulse the flour and eggs together until the dough combines.
 This doesn’t need much pulsing.
 Then tip it out on the board and knead by hand.
-This is a stiff dough which you'll kneed until the dough is shiny and firm to the touch.
+This is a stiff dough that you'll knead until the dough is shiny and firm to the touch.

 Step 4: Form the dough into a rectangle, then wrap it in plastic film and refrigerate it for 30 minutes.